pitchtarget/pitchtarget.github.io/api/campaigns_api/creating_a_new_website_conversions_campaign_with_a_page_post_url_and_an_offsite_pixel_id.markdown

 # Campaigns API API

-## Creating a new WEBSITE_CLICKS campaign using a page post URL
+## Creating a new WEBSITE_CONVERSIONS campaign with a page post URL and an offsite pixel id

 ### POST /campaigns